Wake Forest University Department of Counseling

 Lesson 2: Feeding and Eating Disorders, and Substance-Related and Addictive Disorders

-Read the following in your DSM-5-TR text:
+Read the following in the DSM-5-TR text:

 • p.
 371: Feeding and Eating Disorder